natethegreat34/Thing/README.md

 Derek Lao; Add red and tested code to make rock colliding with ball to produce red.
 Also added FPS thing, maybe helpful.

 5/11/19:
 Chong : Edited display method of the Ball class so that it is compatible with the collideable interface.
+Also added display method for BallTwo, which is one of the subclass of the Ball class.

+5/12/19:
+Chong:
+Added a display method for BallOne, the other subclass of the Ball class.
+The different display methods for the two subclasses ensure that they appear differently.
+Also edited display for BallTwo so that it turns blue when it collides with a rock rather than turning red.